 Tootgarook Wetland Management Plan

-While eight key values are associated with the Wetland including uniqueness, habitat, and rare flora and fauna, its integrity risks being compromised by nine key threats that include future development, intensive agriculture, and feral animals and environmental weeds.
+Eight key values are associated with the Wetland which include uniqueness, habitat, and rare flora and fauna.
+The integrity of the key values risks being compromised by nine key threats that include future development, intensive agriculture, and feral animals and environmental weeds.
 Therefore, Council commissioned environmental engineering specialist BMT in April 2015 to prepare an environmental management plan in partnership with Conservation Volunteers Australia with the purpose of addressing these risks to ensure that the Wetland continues to thrive as a healthy ecosystem for current and future generations.

 Download the Plan

 Implementation of the Tootgarook Wetland Management Plan is ongoing.
 The management actions are grouped under the following five key themes:

 - Community awareness, education and involvement actions

 Progress updates on the implementation are undertaken annually around November.
 You can use the link below to download the last update undertaken in November 2019:

 Tootgarook Wetland Implementation Update - November 2019(PDF, 188KB)